cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/retention-policies.md

 In SharePoint sites, you may be using [information management policies](intro-to-info-mgmt-policies.md) to retain content.
 If you apply a retention policy created in the Security and Compliance Center to a site that already uses content type policies or information management policies for a list or library, those policies are ignored while the retention policy is in effect.

 ## What happened to preservation policies?
-<a name="preservation"> </a>

-If you were using [a preservation policy](preservation-policies.md), that policy has been automatically converted to a retention policy that uses only the retain action - the policy won't delete content.
+If you were using a preservation policy, that policy has been automatically converted to a retention policy that uses only the retain action - the policy won't delete content.
 The preservation policy will continue to work and preserve your content without requiring any changes from you.
 You can find these policies on the **Retention** page in the Security &amp; Compliance Center.
 You can edit a preservation policy to change the retention period, but you can't make other changes, such as adding or removing locations.

 ## Permissions
-<a name="permissions"> </a>

 Members of your compliance team who will create retention policies need permissions to the Security &amp; Compliance Center.
 By default, your tenant admin will have access to this location and can give compliance officers and other people access to the Security &amp; Compliance Center, without giving them all of the permissions of a tenant admin.
 To do this, we recommend that you go to the **Permissions** page of the Security &amp; Compliance Center, edit the **Compliance Administrator** role group, and add members to that role group.